-- The respondents that indicated 'other' in their response (refer to the graph above) had the following comments: - a) FVOCI with recycling: Most of the respondents in this other category, particularly from the financial sector, indicated that the reintroduction of recycling for equities measured at FVOCI is necessary Respondents provided the same arguments as in paragraph 75 a) above. - b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if an entity does not expect that the fair value of the instruments would be materially different from cost; - One respondent mentioned that substance should prevail over form and, as such, equity instruments held through a fund should not be measured differently from the direct holdings; - d) Some respondents mentioned that the FVOCI option with recycling should be applied for equity instruments and also for units of funds that purely invest in equity instruments; - e) Some respondents mentioned that there should also be the possibility to account at FVOCI with recycling for equity-type instruments, i.e., for funds that purely invest in equity instruments.; - f) Furthermore, for ETFs one respondent also mentioned a distinction should be made between funds that purely invest in equity instruments and other funds (the funds should be considered in function of the nature of their underlying).
-In addition, for funds that purely invest in debt instruments, or funds that have a mixed portfolio with debt instruments as well as equity instruments, the best accounting approach would be to apply FVPL and - g) Average FV: Some respondents mentioned average FV as the best accounting treatment.
-However, one respondent mentioned that the average FV would just work for long-term investments held through an ETF.
+- 105 The other respondents considered that - a) FVOCI with recycling: Most of the respondents in this other category, particularly from the financial sector the reintroduction of recycling for equities measured at FVOCI is necessary since: - (i) it would significantly improve the presentation of our financial performance; - (ii) gains and losses when equity instruments measured at FVOCI are sold are an integral part of the performance as dividend on these instruments; and - (iii) there is no conceptual reason to present integral part of the performance differently. - b) Cost model exception: One respondent added that it would be important to keep the exception of historical cost measurement in IFRS 9, if FV is not expected to differ materially from cost. - c) One respondent mentioned that the fact that equities were in a fund should not direct the measurement model in virtue of the substance over the form IFRS principle.

-- By contrast, almost half of respondents that addressed this question considered that for illustrative example E, there was no need for an alternative accounting treatment as the existing requirements are appropriate since: - a) the existing guidance under IFRS 9 represents an appropriate measurement basis in the scenario given, since there is past practice of redemption / disposal of the listed investment unit in combination with rather short-term investments, though varying holding periods; and - b) FVOCI election would not be appropriate as there could be an intent to sell and, in that case, each year, performance in FV would provide an observable market condition. - Historical cost or adjusted FV: Some other respondents mentioned historical cost in a dual measurement approach or adjusted FV as the preferred accounting treatment. - The most relevant elements in the scenario indicated by the respondents were the following, in order of importance: - a) The investor's assessment of the long-term nature of its investment; - b) The investor's ability to redeem or sell; and - c) The listed feature of the fund.
+- d) Some respondent mentioned that the FVOCI option with recycling should be applied for equity instruments and also for units of funds that purely invest in equity instruments. - e) Some respondent mentioned that there should also be the possibility to account at FVOCI with recycling for equity-type instrument for funds that purely invest in equity instruments.
+However; those same respondents mentioned that for funds that purely invest in debt instruments, or funds that have a mixed portfolio with debt instruments as well as equity instruments, the best accounting approach were applying FVPL. - f) Furthermore, for ETFs that distinction should be made between funds that purely invest in equity instruments and other funds (consider the funds in function of the nature of their underlying), and that the accounting treatment should be aligned on the accounting treatment that would have been applicable if the entity had directly invested in the underlying. - g) Average FV: Some respondents mentioned average FV as the best accounting treatment.
+However, one respondent mentioned that the Average FV would just work for long-term investments held through an ETF. - 106 By contrast, for almost half of respondents that respond to that question considered that for illustrative example E there is no need for alternative accounting treatment as the existing requirements are appropriate since: - a) the existing guidance under IFRS 9 represents an appropriate measurement basis in the scenario given since there is past practise of redemption / disposal of the listed investment unit in combination with rather short-term, though varying holding periods; and - b) FVOCI election would not be appropriate as there could be an intent to sell and in that case each year performance in FV will be an observable market condition. - 107 Historical cost or Adjusted FV: Some other respondent mentioned Historical cost in a dual measurement approach or Adjusted FV as the preferred accounting treatment. - 108 For the respondents the most important scenario for their response was the follow in that order of importance: - a) The investor's assessment of the long-term nature of its investment. - b) The investor's ability to redeem or sell - c) The listed feature of the fund.